 Dashing through the snow

-When I’m in Stowe, I’d rather hunker down with a mug of chamomile tea in front of a roaring fire with my markers than get on a snowmobile or ice skate.
-But I get it, not everyone shares my passion for coloring.
+When I’m in Stowe, I’d rather hunker down with a mug of chamomile tea before a roaring fire with my markers than get on a snowmobile or ice skate.
+But I get it; not everyone shares my passion for coloring.

 Non-active activities